Buyer's Guide

 What are the warning signs of a bad TM contractor?

 Quotes without a site visit.
 No questions asked about your shift pattern, traffic volume or interface points.
 Reluctance to share project references.
-Vague answers about insurance and DOSH compliance.
 Surprise at being asked to attend the project safety committee meetings.
 Slow response to WhatsApp during the bid stage — that's how they'll respond when you have a real incident at 3 AM.
 The bid stage is the audition.